-I was shopping at my favorite, all-be-it insane, grocery story with a few of my kids.
-I don’t remember exactly how many of my kids were on this trip, but I was out numbered.
+I was shopping at my favorite, all-be-it insane, grocery store with a few of my kids.
+I don’t remember exactly how many of my kids were on this trip, but I was outnumbered.
 As I shopped, I was passed by another mother.
 A mother of one kid.

 She said to me, “Wow.
 You are brave shopping here with all those kids.
 I can barely handle it with my one kid.”

 I said to her, “Thanks!
 You’re brave too!
 Shopping with one kid is wild, right?
 You’re killing it!”

 At the grocery store, kids in tow, we are here to score some serious food.
 We have a system made for success and a pretty hardcore grocery list.
 We add shopping baskets to the bottom of the cart, that’s where fruits and veggies go.
 The cart had a cup holder for my coffee.
 We get bars in row 22 that we start eating immediately and throw the rappers in the cart to pay for later.